Virtual Desktop V/S Oculus Link – Which One Is Better? And What Should You Choose?

 So The first thing I tested was the latency and I honestly didn’t notice any perceivable latency between Oculus Link and Virtual Desktop from a latency standpoint.
 The head tracking was quick and responsive in both and the Hand tracking worked flawlessly.

 Now let’s talk about the Graphics and Image Quality on Oculus Link and Virtual Desktop.
-As you can see in the video embedded above, you can clearly see that the more muted colors on the left are actually of Oculus Link while the more Vibrant, Rich colors and deeper blacks are of Virtual Desktop
+As you can see in the video embedded below, you can clearly see that the more muted colors on the left are actually of Oculus Link while the more Vibrant, Rich colors and deeper blacks are of Virtual Desktop

 Coming to the Ease of Use: Virtual Desktop wins at the moment because the Oculus link requires 1-2 restarts before it starts working properly.

 And one thing that the Oculus Link does WIN is the ease of setup.
 Setting up Oculus link is as simple as plugging and playing.
 While Virtual desktop requires some set-up time and side loading.

 As far as price goes Virtual Desktop is $20, while the link cable is $79.
 Yes, you can get an off-brand cable but the best experience for me has always been with the official cable.

 Also as per update on May 15th, 2020: Now you can use your Charging cable that is included with the Oculus quest as an Oculus link cable.

 So this means that you can enjoy Steam VR / PC VR Games using Oculus Link Feature but without paying for the Link Cable as you can use your Quest Charging Cable as Link Cable.
 Basically it’s FREE!